GeGeGe no Kitarō: Anime

-A seventh series, directed by Kōji Ogawa and written by Hiroshi Ohnogi started airing on Fuji TV on April 1, 2018, to celebrate the anime's 50th anniversary.
+A seventh series, announced in early 2018, directed by Kōji Ogawa and written by Hiroshi Ohnogi started airing on Fuji TV on April 1, 2018, to celebrate the anime's 50th anniversary.
 The series concluded on March 29, 2020, as it entered its final arc, the "Nurarihyon Arc", on October 6, 2019.
 It streamed on Crunchyroll, making it the first Kitarō anime to be available in North America.

 An English dub aired as Spooky Kitaro on Animax Asia.
-The 2008 anime was released with English subtitles on DVD in Australia.
+Hakaba Kitaro was released with English subtitles on DVD in Australia and New Zealand.

+A rebroadcast program of all six of the franchise's television series, titled GeGeGe no Kitarō: My Favorite GeGeGe Generation (ゲゲゲの鬼太郎 私の愛した歴代ゲゲゲ, GeGeGe no Kitarō Watashi no Ai Shita Rekidai GeGeGe), aired on Fuji TV and other channels from April 6 to September 21, 2025.
+The theme song for the program is a rendition of "GeGeGe no Kitaro" by Ado while the ending theme for the first half is "Party of Monsters" by Kiyoshi Hikawa featuring Tetsuya Komuro.
+For the second half, the ending theme is titled "Yami ni Goyōshin", performed by Keisuke Yamaguchi.